goatfryed/assert-baseline/README.md

 All formats are optional dependencies.

 #### Include in your project
-For gradle capabilities can be used
+For Gradle, capabilities can be used
 ```groovy
 implementation("com.github.goatfryed:assert-baseline:{version}") {
   capabilities {